Aliases for OAS2 Gene

 GeneCards Summary for OAS2 Gene

 OAS2 (2'-5'-Oligoadenylate Synthetase 2) is a Protein Coding gene.
-Among its related pathways are Immune System and Interferon gamma signaling.
-GO annotations related to this gene include RNA binding and transferase activity.
+Among its related pathways are Immune System and Influenza A. GO annotations related to this gene include RNA binding and transferase activity.
 An important paralog of this gene is OAS1.

 UniProtKB/Swiss-Prot for OAS2 Gene